MicrosoftDocs/azure-docs/articles/storage/files/storage-how-to-use-files-portal.md

 ---

 # Managing Azure file shares with the Azure portal
-[Azure Files](storage-files-introduction.md) is Microsoft's easy to use cloud file system.
-Azure File shares can be mounted in Windows and Windows Server.
-This guide walks you through the basics of working with Azure file shares using the [Azure portal](https://portal.azure.com).
+[Azure Files](storage-files-introduction.md) is Microsoft's easy-to-use cloud file system.
+Azure file shares can be mounted in Windows, Linux, and macOS.
+This guide walks you through the basics of working with Azure file shares using PowerShell.
 Learn how to:

+[!div class="checklist"]
-- Create a resource group and a storage account
+* Create a resource group and a storage account
-- Create an Azure file share within the storage
+* Create an Azure file share
-- Create a directory within the share, and upload and download files to it
+* Create a directory
-- Work with share snapshots
+* Upload a file
+* Download a file
+* Create and use a share snapshot

 If you don't have an Azure subscription, you can create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.